 Logistics, Operations, Administration (approximately 10% of the position)

-- Actively participate in program evaluation, training, and professional development activities as informed by the Assessment and Training Specialist, program Managers, or Program Director
+● Actively participate in program evaluation, training, and professional development activities as informed by the Education Specialist, Program Managers, or Directors Team

 Professional Development (approximately 5% of the position)

 ● Instructors are encouraged to take full advantage of professional development opportunities and aligned paid hours allotted for by the organization.
 Instructors take part in an annual reflection and goal setting process around their development as artists and educators.
 Intonation is dedicated to providing advancement opportunities in accordance with a demonstrated commitment to professional development from its team members.

 ● Participate in annual gala and live performances